The overall goal is to obtain a rigorous understanding of specific problems originating from physics.

 Members of this group and their research interests

 - Horia Cornean works on quantum transport, spectral analysis of magnetic Schrödinger and Harper operators.
-Benjamin and Jonas are Horia's PhD students and work in related areas.
+Benjamin is Horia's PhD students and work in related areas.

 - Arne Jensen works on spectral and scattering theory for Schrödinger operators, theory of resonances for Schrödinger operators, Schrödinger operators with explicitly time-dependent interactions, threshold asymptotics for resolvents of Schrödinger operators.